Community Memorial Museum of Sutter County

 The Sutter County Museum, (formerly the Community Memorial Museum of Sutter County), established in 1975 is the showplace and storehouse for many Yuba-Sutter history treasures and memories.
 The museum has Nisenan artifacts as well as many from early settlers around the time of the California Gold Rush.
 The Museum is run as a department of local government by Sutter County, and is located at 1333 Butte House Road, Yuba City, California.

+Portraits From Glass: Faces of Yuba-Sutter Exhibition

+The exhibition featured the photographic portraits which are printed from glass plate negatives that were stored in the now demolished Odd Fellows’ Building at Third and D Streets in Marysville.
+Allan Lamb, renowned photographer and framer, spent hundreds of hours to scan and print these photographs from the original glass plate negatives.